Landscaping for Wildlife (Sold Out)

 Papermaking Workshop with Botanicals

 Let’s learn and make together!
-Explore the world of paper-making with artist Ashley Page in this hands-on two day workshop.
+Explore the world of paper-making with artist Ashley Page in this hands-on workshop.
 Participants will learn how to make paper at home or in a studio, leaving with their own paper creations.
 No previous papermaking experience is required.
 Suitable for teens 14+.

 Learn More